adityaanand05/LetMeHelpYouToLearnMaths/README.md

 ### Web UI:

-1. Open the app in your browser.
+1. Open the app in your terminal.
-2. Enter your data or upload a file.
+2. Upload a file.
 3. Choose the statistical operation.
 4. Get results with optional steps.